 What to Expect

-At our support groups you will meet people from your community with shared experiences.
-Our participants range in age and recovery stage.
+At our support groups you will meet people with shared experiences of living with a mood disorder.
+Aside from that critical similarity, participants range in specific diagnosis age and recovery stage.
 Groups begin with a check in before participants voluntarily share any experiences or questions they choose.
 Share topics include, but are not limited to: medication, recovery stage, education, aging and relationships.

 We encourage sharing and feedback, but no one is expected to speak if they don't want to.
 Sometimes simply showing up is the best way to receive support.

 Anyone who thinks they may benefit from our support is welcome at our meetings and events.

 Everyone who wishes to share has an opportunity to do so.
 No one person should monopolize group time.

 Each person should be allowed to speak free from interruption and side conversations

 This is the essential principle of confidentiality, and MUST be respected by all.

 We are ALL entitled to our own point of view